 So, for the time being, until maybe when you reach acceptance and get over each other, keep your communication strictly child-based.
 You should avoid talking about your days, feelings, plans, or anything else that isn’t directly about the welfare of your child or children.

-7. Your Ex’s Personal Life is Not Your Concern
+6. Your Ex’s New Relationship is Not Your Concern

 An important boundary to respect is that your ex’s personal life, including any new relationships, are not your business.
 You don’t really need to know what they’re doing and you probably have little control over the situation anyway.